Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Theory

 These conditions are standard, except we replace the sub-Gaussian condition of $\bbf$ and $\bu$ by the uniform boundedness.
-We make such modification to adapt to the setting of non-parametric regression, in which the covariate is usually assumed to be bounded in order to have sufficient local data.
+We make such modifications to adapt to the setting of non-parametric regression, in which the covariate is usually assumed to be bounded in order to have sufficient local data.
+For the theories developed in this section, we only impose weak dependence conditions on the idiosyncratic component (or covariates when $r=0$).
+Such an assumption is weaker than what is imposed in some high-dimensional nonparametric regression literature, for example, the restricted strong convexity condition \eqref{eq:high-dim-rsc}.
 As for the non-parametric regression, we impose the following standard assumptions.

 \begin{condition}[Sub-Gaussian noise] There exist a universal constant $c_1$ such that $\mathbb{P}(|\varepsilon| \ge t|\bbf,\bu) \le 2 e^{-c_1 t^2}$ for all the $t> 0$ almost surely. \end{condition}

 \begin{condition}[Regression function] The regression function $m^*$ satisfies $\|m^*\|_\infty \le M^*$ and $m^*$ is $c_1$-Lipschitz for some universal constants $M^*$ and $c_1$.
 We further assume that $1\le M^* \le M \le c_2 M^*$ for some universal constant $c_2>1$. \end{condition}